marbot-io/terraform-aws-marbot-monitoring-sqs-queue/README.md

 ## Config via tags

-You can also configure this module by tagging the EC2 instance (requires v1.0.0 or higher).
+You can also configure this module by tagging the SQS queue (requires v1.0.0 or higher).
 Tags take precedence over variables (tags override variables).

 | tag key                                                            | default value                                                        | allowed values                                |
 | ------------------------------------------------------------------ | -------------------------------------------------------------------- | ----------------------------------------------|